 "It's a meme effect that has nothing to do with investment prowess or good corporate strategy," Stanford finance professor Darrell Duffie told Fortune.

-When SBET's shares became tradeable after its PIPE funding, the stock declined as supply increased - a pattern repeating across the sector.
+Unlike internet companies that created productivity gains, treasury companies offer cryptocurrency exposure with corporate overhead and when SBET's shares became tradeable after its PIPE funding, the stock declined as supply increased - a pattern repeating across the sector.

 Ethereum's difference

-ETH treasuries command higher mNAV premiums because staking generates 3.2-14% yields, providing mathematical justification for corporate overhead.
+ETH treasuries command higher mNAV premiums because the staking generates 3.2-14% yields, providing mathematical justification for corporate overhead.

-Staking allows Ethereum companies to increase cryptocurrency per share without issuing dilutive equity.
+Staking allows Ethereum companies to increase cryptocurrency per share without issuing dilutive equity - an advantage that may diminish as ETH staking becomes available through direct protocols.

 The numbers…